Sunday, June 10th

 Location: Hampshire College, Amherst, Massachusetts

-This workshop will address different approaches to the role of the illustration in the book.
+Andrea will lead participants through the design and production of a simple tunnel structure, while addressing the illustrative properties of the pages in the tunnel and strategies for making images suitable to this unique form of the book.
 Andrea Dezso is a leading illustrator and artist whose works appear in print and sculptural installations internationally.

 Tuesday, June 12th